ocelot-inc/ocelotgui/README.txt

 #Maybe mysql-common would have sufficed.
 sudo apt-get install mysql-client
 #Install a package containing libQtGui.so.5
-#This is unnecessary, apt-get install will say "already installed"
+#This is unnecessary, apt-get install will say "already latest version"
 sudo apt-get install libqt5core5a
 #Then, as an ordinary non-root user, say something like
 ./ocelotgui-qt5 --host=127.0.0.1 --user=root
-Warning: Some menu shortcut keys do not work properly with this distro.
+Warning: Some menu shortcut keys may not work properly with this distro.

 An installation with Mageia 4.1, 64-bit
 ---------------------------------------